digwit678/DIGCREAT_AUDIO_PROCESSION/README.md

 <img width="1000" alt="annotated_synthesis_features" src="https://user-images.githubusercontent.com/24375094/208300159-41de5390-199c-4b90-bd7d-328f2d28b29a.png">

-The achitecture is based on a transformer network.
 Rather than predicting the waveforms or Fourier coefficients those models directly generates the oscillations.
 These *analysis/synthesis* models use expert knowledge and hand-tuned heuristics to xtract synthesis parameters (*analysis*) that are interpretable (**loudness** in dB and **frequencies** in Hz) and can be used by the generative algorithm (*synthesis*).
 With this representation you can represent a harmonic oscillation precisely solely by using the fundamental frequency (f0), some harmonics (integer multiplications) and the amplitude.
 This does not imply the model is completely free from bias but it seems to approach the nature and complexity of sound the best yet.